Bashir's NCP condemns Sudan 'illegal govt' move to scrap party - Journal du Cameroun

 “This law aims to recover the plundered wealth of the people.”

-The Sudanese Professionals Association, the group that had initially led protests against Bashir, welcomed the decision.
+The Sudanese Professionals Association, the group that initially led protests against Bashir, welcomed the decision.

 “It is a major step towards achieving the goal of the revolution and on the path of building a democratic civilian state,” it said in a statement.